-Both the D80 and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the D80 and the L10 have been discontinued, but can regularly be found used on ebay.
 The D80 was replaced by the Nikon D90, while the L10 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D80 Manual (free pdf) or the online Panasonic L10 Manual.
+Further information on the features and operation of the D80 and L10 can be found, respectively, in the Nikon D80 Manual (free pdf) or the online Panasonic L10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D80 or the Panasonic L10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.